-- C.4.
+- B.1.
+Provide a general description of how the Schoolwide programs will ensure that all low-achieving students in all subgroups, including economically disadvantaged students, racial/ethnic subgroups, English learners, students with disabilities, migratory children, and homeless students are receiving assistance to increase their level of achievement.
+[Section 1114(b)(7)(A)] - B.2.
+Provide a general description of the use of Title I-A funds at each schoolwide school.
+Include the number and type of staff funded directly by Title I-A at each school.
+[Section 1112(b)(5)] - B.3.
 For all schools served with an existing schoolwide plan (marked SW-Exist on the school Building Eligibility page), describe the process for annually reviewing and evaluating the effectiveness of the schoolwide plans and revising the needs assessment and schoolwide plans as necessary based on the results of the evaluation.
-[Section 1114(b)(3)] - C.5.
+[Section 1114(b)(3)] - B.4.
 For all schools served with a new schoolwide plan (marked SW-New on the school Building Eligibility page), describe the process used to complete the needs assessment for the school and to create the schoolwide plan based on the needs assessment.
 [Section 1114(b)]

-Section D: Other Uses of Funds (as applicable)
+Section C: Other Uses of Funds (as applicable)